Wealth of Donald Trump

 The net worth of Donald Trump, the 45th and 47th president of the United States, is not publicly known.
-For decades, Forbes has assessed his wealth, currently estimating it at $5.1 billion as of early June 2025.
+For decades, Forbes has assessed his wealth, currently estimating it at $6.9 billion as of September 2026.
 Meanwhile, Bloomberg estimated his wealth at $7.08 billion in January 2025.
 After the early 2025 launch of $Trump, Trump's own cryptocurrency, Axios temporarily estimated his net worth to be $58 billion.

 He received gifts, loans, and inheritance from his father, Fred Trump, who was a real-estate developer and businessman.
 Donald Trump's primary business has been real estate ventures, including hotels, casinos, and golf courses.
 He also made money from Trump-branded products including neckties, steaks, and urine tests.
 Money received through political fundraisers is used to pay for guest stays at properties owned by the Trump Organization and to pay his and his allies' lawyers.

+During his second presidency, Trump has enriched himself considerably, including through foreign business deals.
+On his conflicts of interest and business dealings while in office, Trump said, "I found out that nobody cared, and I’m allowed to."

 Gifts, loans, and other wealth from his father

 Drawing upon more than 100,000 pages of tax returns and financial records from Fred Trump's businesses and interviews with former advisers and employees, the New York Times found 295 distinct streams of revenue that Fred Trump created over five decades in order to channel his wealth to his son.

 In a 2007 sworn deposition, he acknowledged borrowing $9.6 million from his father's estate, and on the presidential campaign trail in 2015, he admitted to borrowing $1 million from his father as a young adult.